HenryLi-0/raven/BOM.md

 ## PCBs
 *pcbs*

-Note: This is the **ABSOLUTE WORST CASE SCENARIO**.
-It seems that, on JLCPCB, 10x10cm boards are $2 as part of some deal.
-This is just incase that deal ends.
-These prices may also fluctuate because of certain people.

 | Part                          | Price         | Link          |
 |-------------------------------|---------------|---------------|
 | **ALL PCBS FROM JLCPCB**      | **$20.30**    | JLCPCB        |